 Step 2: Make an OS X El Capitan installer into a bootable drive

 Before you proceed directly to macOS downgrade, you’ll need OS X El Capitan installer ready for launch.
-For this purpose you’ll need a bootable flash drive (USB) with El Capitan on it.
-When you create it, you can then erase the operation system you’ve got now (Sierra) and install El Capitan, but it must be specifically a bootable installer on drive, not just an file on the USB stick.
-Otherwise you won’t be able to choose it for installation.
-No worries, it’s not too hard to create, just stick to the steps below:
+For this purpose, you’ll need a bootable flash drive (USB) with El Capitan on it.
+When you create it, you can then erase the operating system you’ve got now (Sierra) and install El Capitan, but it must be specifically a bootable installer on the drive, not just a file on the USB stick.
+Otherwise, you won’t be able to choose it for installation.
+No worries, it’s not too hard to create; just stick to the steps below:

 - Find an external drive (a thumb drive will do) with at least 8GB of storage space.

-- Download El Capitan installer file (Install El Capitan.app) from the App Store (simply search for it) and put it into the Applications folder.
+- Download El Capitan installer file (Install El Capitan.app) from the App Store and put it into the Applications folder.